 The Standard Occupational Classification (SOC) code is used to assess the correct skill level and appropriate salary level for specific job roles.
 Employers are required to select the SOC code that most closely matches the job description they are looking to sponsor a migrant worker for.

-With the relevant SoC code selected, the employer can then assign the relevant Certificate of Sponsorship (CoS).
+With the relevant SoC code selected, the employer can then assign the relevant CoS.
 Failure to meet the appropriate salary level will mean the sponsor is not permitted to issue the CoS.

 Workers who fall under the ‘new entrant’ category are subject to a lower Tier 2 minimum salary level.